State of Rhode Island

 Public awareness is important as the disease could spread within potentially larger groups or networks of people.
 RIDOH urges the media, government officials and the community at-large to avoid stigmatizing a particular group or person for mpox, but rather support those at highest risk and ensure that all communities remain vigilant.

-If you have already been exposed, getting vaccinated as soon as possible after exposure to someone with monkeypox (ideally within 4 days) may help prevent the disease, or make it less severe.
+If you have already been exposed, getting vaccinated as soon as possible after exposure to someone with mpox (ideally within 4 days) may help prevent the disease, or make it less severe.

 Anyone of any sexual orientation or gender identity who is at risk for mpox can get vaccinated.
 Please see the mpox web page for detailed information about mpox vaccine eligibility and recommendations.